-There is also an import duty exemption and suspension of nontariff regulations for the listed goods, such as:
+An import duty exemption and suspension of nontariff regulations for the listed goods, such as:

-- Special personal protective equipment (helmets, tactical vests, etc.) supplied for the purposes of law enforcement agencies, armed forces and other military formations, including territorial defense units - Listed medicine and medical devices, including those without registration in Ukraine.
+- Special personal protective equipment (helmets, tactical vests, etc.) supplied for the purposes of law enforcement agencies, armed forces and other military formations, including territorial defense units - Listed medicine and medical devices, including those without registration in Ukraine remains effective.